MarketSquare/robotframework-browser/README.md

 ## Running tests in docker container

 Docker container builds a clean install package.
-This can be used to check that builded package works correctly in clean environment without development dependencies.
+This can be used to check that a builded package works correctly in a clean environment without development dependencies.

 Note atest test app start in `__init__.robot` requires a small change as the path is `/atest/demoapp/server.py` and not `atest/demoapp/server.py` in this case.